 Figure Legends

 Figure 1.
-Study description. (a) Map of the study sites in the Cantabrian mountains, northwest Spain, and the two studied : mediterranean and temperate. (b) Boxplots show mean annual air temperature (bio1) and summer precipitation (bio17) calculated from CHELSA 2.1 (averages from 1981 - 2010) based on 47 locations per each study site. (c) Weekly means of soil temperatures (Tmax and Tmin at 5 cm depth) measured during 10 years in two alpine sites of the Picos de Europa National Park, Cantabrian Mountains, Spain, with the image of MLog5W, Geoprecision datalogger used in the field. (d) Experimental temperature programs with weekly resolution, daily temperature ramps and monthly photoperiods representing fellfield and snowbed conditions in laboratory s.
-Both s were configured based on real field data showed in C.
+Study community description. (a) Map of the study sites in the Cantabrian mountains, northwest Spain, and the two studied communities: mediterranean and temperate. (b) Boxplots show mean annual air temperature (bio1) and summer precipitation (bio17) calculated from CHELSA 2.1 (averages from 1981 - 2010) based on 47 locations per each study site. (c) Weekly means of soil temperatures (Tmax and Tmin at 5 cm depth) measured during 10 years in two alpine sites of the Picos de Europa National Park, Cantabrian Mountains, Spain, with the image of MLog5W, Geoprecision datalogger used in the field. (d) Experimental temperature programs with weekly resolution, daily temperature ramps and monthly photoperiods representing fellfield and snowbed conditions in laboratory climatic chambers.
+Both climate regimes were configured based on real field data showed in C.

 Figure 2.
-Representation of the cumulative germination curves of the two study throughout the germination experiment.
+Representation of the cumulative germination curves of the two study communities throughout the germination experiment.
 Within each panel, orange and blue curves represent germination proportion in the fellfield and snowbed conditions, respectively.
 Flat areas represent cold period when no germination scores were done.
 Horizontal bars in the bottom represent the phenology periods calculated.

 Figure 3.
-Germination shift . (a) Density germination shifts (b) Phylogenetic tree germination .
-Orange bars represent the germination shift towards early season (higher germination in fellfield , i.e., ), and blue bars represent the germination shift towards late season (higher germination in snowbed ).
+Germination shift in fellfield conditions compared to snowbed conditions in temperate and mediterranean communities. (a) Density plots show, for all the species in a community, the frequency distribution (y axis) of values (x axis) in germination shifts, calculated as the area-based differences in cumulative germination curves between fellfield and snowbed climatic regimes (provided in supporting information Fig. S2). (b) Phylogenetic tree and germination shift of the studied species.
+Orange bars represent the germination shift towards early season (earlier and higher germination in fellfield conditions, i.e., the longer the bar, the bigger the germination difference between climate regime), and blue bars represent the germination shift towards late season (later and higher germination in snowbed conditions).

 Figure 4.
-Responses of germination phenology traits to s in . (a) Model size effects of according to MCMC-glmm analysis.
+Responses of germination phenology traits to climate regimes in temperate and mediterranean communities. (a) Model size effects of climate regime according to MCMC-glmm analysis.
 Dots indicate mean effect size and whiskers are 95 % credible intervals (CI).
 The vertical dashed line marks the zero effect: when the CI crosses the zero line, the effect is not significant.
-Dots on the right side of the zero-line (positive) mean higher values in the snowbed conditions (blue background), while dots on the left side of the zero-line (negative) mean higher values in the fellfield conditions (orange background). (b) Mean germination values for the germination phenology traits.
+Dots on the right side of the zero-line (positive) mean higher values in the snowbed condition (blue background), while dots on the left side of the zero-line (negative) mean higher values in the fellfield condition (orange background). (b) Mean germination values for the germination phenology traits.
 Notice the different scales in the y-axis.
 Error bars in germination phenology traits autumn, winter, spring, summer and total are binomial confidence intervals.
 Error bars in T50 and EHS are gaussian confidence intervals.

 Figure 5.
-Germination phenology in field sowing experiment. germinated in the field (max N = 60) in microclimatic conditions (fellfield vs snowbed) at each time (early season vs late season) .
+Germination phenology in field sowing experiment.
+The bars represent the number of seeds germinated in the field (max N = 60) in two microclimatic conditions (fellfield vs snowbed) at each retrieval time (early season vs late season) in the studied temperate and mediterranean communities.

 Table 1.
 Description of the germination phenology traits calculated in our study along with their ecological significance.
 Traits were calculated for petri dish and used as replicates per each seed lot.